elm/url/README.md

 This library has two primary modules:

-  - `Url.Builder` to build URLs for HTTP requests
+  - `Url` to build URLs for HTTP requests
   - `Url.Parser` to parse URLs for “routing” in single-page apps (SPAs)

 Check out those modules for specific usage examples!